RaceOsuna/rancid_tomatillos/README.md

 ## Installation

-To run the Movie Rating React App and perform tests using Cypress, follow these steps:
+To run the Rancid Tomatillos React App and perform tests using Cypress, follow these steps:

-1. Clone this repository to your local machine or download the ZIP file and extract it.
+1. Clone this repository to your local machine by running `git clone git@github.com:Jade-ZS/rancid_tomatillos.git`.
+2. Enter the project directory by running `cd rancid_tomatillos`.

-2. Navigate to the project directory using the command line.
+3. Navigate to the project directory using the command line.

-3. Install the required dependencies by running the following command:
+4. Install the required dependencies by running the following command:

    ```shell
    npm install
    ```

-4. Start the development server by running the following command:
+5. Start the development server by running the following command:

    ```shell
    npm start
    ```

-5. Open your web browser and navigate to `http://localhost:3000` to access the Movie Rating React App.
+6. Open your web browser and navigate to `http://localhost:3000` to access the Rancid Tomatillos React App.

 ## Testing